JensAstrup/shortcut-assistant/README.md

     cp .env.example .env
     ```
     - `VERSION` - The version of the extension.
     - `SENTRY_RELEASE` - This should be the same as the `VERSION` variable.
     - `CHANGELOG_VERSION` - The version the in-app changelog was last updated for.
     - `SENTRY_AUTH_TOKEN` - The Sentry auth token for the project.
     - `GOOGLE_ANALYTICS_API_SECRET` - A Google Analytics API secret.
     - `GOOGLE_MEASUREMENT_ID` - The Google Measurement ID for the project.
     - `PROXY_URL` - The URL of the proxy server for OpenAI's API

+Note that some of these variables are missing from the `.env` file in this repository as they are
+included in the GitHub repository secrets.

 ### Running the Extension Locally